Environmental Protection Agency (EPA).

 Frequency of response: On occasion.

-Total estimated cost: $2,533 (per year), includes $0 annualized capital or operation and maintenance costs.
+Total estimated burden: $17,795 (per year), which includes no annualized capital investment or maintenance and operational costs.

 End Supplemental Information